 /// @param tokenId The ID of the token being transferred.

-/// @return result True if the transfer executed correctly, false otherwise.
+/// @return result True if the transfer executed correctly.
+Reverts on failure.

 /// @notice Changes the frozen status of `tokenId` belonging to an `account`.

-/// This overwrites the current value, similar to an `approve` function.
+/// @dev Overwrites the current value, similar to an `approve` function.

-/// @dev Requires specific authorization.
+/// Requires specific authorization.
 Frozen tokens cannot be transferred by the account.

 /// @param account The address of the account whose tokens are to be frozen.